 Although this is automotive paint, according to paint experts on the Rust Bullet website, it's also perfect for metal garage doors because you can apply it directly over rust and paint.

 On top of that, this paint has excellent weather resistance, and you don’t need a bottom or top coat.
 It’s an excellent paint for beginners.
-Plus, customers on Amazon rate this paint 4.4 out of 5 stars.
+Plus, customers on No products found. rate this paint 4.4 out of 5 stars.

 This paint is available in many size options and can cost between $20 to $700, depending on what size and package option you select.

 If you want the best paint for your garage door, then you may need to look no further than BEHR Marquee Exterior paint.
 Check out some of its incredible features: